uml-robotics/uml_hri_nerve_navigation/README.md

   Example command to set up a test in level1 in simulation with a pioneer robot.
   > roslaunch uml_hri_nerve_navigation setup_test.launch world_name:=level1 world_file:=level1 spawn_x:=0.0 spawn_y:=0.0 spawn_z:=0.0 spawn_yaw:=0.0 sim:=true robot:=pioneer

 * **start_test.launch** - This launch file simply starts a mover node.
 The mover node is responsible for commanding the robot between goals A and B for a specified number of iterations.
 The robot's costmap_clear service call between iterations can also be turned on and off using the boolean parameter clear_costmaps.
+An obstacle bot mover node will also be started if the obstacle bot parameter is true
 **Arguments:**
   * **iterations (default: 1)** - Int argument that specifies the number of times the robot will travel from goal A to goal B and back to goal A.
   * **clear_costmaps (default: true)** - Boolean argument that specifies whether the robot's costmaps will be cleared in between each navigation goal.
-  * The rest of the arguments are the same as the setup_test.launch file
-  * **namespace (default: "")** - String argument that specifies the robot's namespace if it has one.
+  * **obstacle_bot (default: false)** - Boolean argument that specifes whether an obstacle_bot is being used or not

   Example command for starting a test with 5 iterations, and the robot's costmaps will clear in between goals
   > roslaunch uml_hri_nerve_navigation start_test.launch iterations:=5 clear_costmaps:=true

 * **estop.launch** - A software emergency stop in case the robot gets out of control during a test.
 **Arguments:**
-  * **namespace (default: "")** - String argument that specifies the robot's namespace if it has one.
+  * none

   Example command for activing the estop for a robot that does not have a namespace
   >roslaunch uml_hri_nerve_navigation estop.launch